 North of SR 37 and the Corporate Commons business park, the roadways of SR 141 diverge ahead of Nonesuch Creek and Airport Road west.
 The state route transitions into a limited access highway through a large cloverleaf interchange with I-95, I-295 and I-495.
 Ramps are assigned as Exit 2 for I-295 north and Exits 3A/B for I-95 and I-495.

-Continuing work through Spring 2022 expands SR 141 to three lanes in each direction, replaces the four SR 141 bridges over I-95, and further realigns ramps, including the I-295 southbound ramp to the Newport Freeway northbound.
-Work also rebuilds the intersection with SR 37 (Commons Boulevard).
-Future work will add a new ramp from SR 141 (Basin Road) north to I-295 north.
+Continuing work through Spring 2022 expanded SR 141 to three lanes in each direction, replaced the four SR 141 bridges over I-95, and further realigned ramps, including the I-295 southbound ramp to the Newport Freeway northbound.
+Work also rebuilt the intersection with SR 37 (Commons Boulevard).
+Unfunded work will add a new ramp from SR 141 (Basin Road) north to I-295 north.

 Northeast from Lancaster Pike, SR 100 accompanies SR 141 to Montchanin Road.
 The overlap includes a 0.9 mile limited access segment punctuated by a parclo interchange with SR 52 (Kennett Pike).
 The freeway portion ends just east of SR 52, where SR 100 turns north to Montchanin.